 • get help with daily activities

-Your chest, underarms, and shoulders will probably be sore at first.
+Your chest, underarms, and shoulders may be sore at first.
 You may also experience numbness across your chest, which may get better, or may be permanent.
-Your doctor may prescribe pain medication, or you may be able to get by with over-the-counter pain relievers.
+Your doctor may prescribe medication for pain, or you may be able to get by with over-the-counter pain relievers.

-If surgical drains were inserted inside your breast area during surgery, they will usually remain in place for about a week or two.
+If surgical drains were inserted inside your breast area during surgery, they will usually remain in place for 1 to 2 weeks.

-You’ll need to watch carefully for signs of infection or blood clots, which are a risk of any surgery, including double mastectomies.
-Be sure to contact your doctor right away if the area of your surgery becomes significantly red, swollen, or warm to the touch.
+Watch carefully for signs of infection or blood clots, which are risks of any surgery.
+Be sure to contact your surgical team right away if the area of your surgery becomes significantly red, swollen, or warm to the touch or if you develop a fever of 99°F to 99.5°F (37.2°C to 37.5°C).
 These can be signs of infection, and you may need to take antibiotics.

 Guidelines for at-home recovery following a double mastectomy surgery

-• Nutritious food and exercise help recovery.
-Eat well, do the stretching exercises recommended by your doctor, and go for short walks if you can.
-It’s good for body and spirit.
+• Nutritious food and exercise help recovery: Eat well, do the stretching exercises recommended by your doctor, and go for short walks if you can.

-• The tubes are temporary.
-You’ll have to empty the drainage tubes and keep track of the amount of fluid you empty from them.
-If your arms are stiff, you might need assistance with this.
-Also, you’ll probably need to sponge bathe for a while.
-It may be tedious or uncomfortable, but keep reminding yourself that it’s temporary.
+• The tubes are temporary: You’ll have to empty the drainage tubes and keep track of the amount of fluid you empty from them.
+If your arms are stiff, you might need assistance.
+Also, you’ll probably need to sponge-bathe for a while.

 Possible side effects of a double mastectomy surgery

-• Trouble with your arms.
-Mastectomy and lymph node removal affect your shoulders and arms.
-Stretching exercises and time should take care of pain and stiffness.
+• Trouble with your arms: Mastectomy and lymph node removal affect your shoulders and arms.
+Stretching exercises and time should relieve pain and stiffness.

-• Lymphedema.
-Lymph node removal increases the risk of arm swelling or infection.
-Try to avoid trauma or injury to your arms.
-Call your doctor right away if your arms are swelling.
+• Lymphedema: Lymph node removal increases the risk of arm swelling or infection.

 Emotional changes following a double mastectomy surgery